slviajero/tinybasic/MANUAL.md

 There is currently no mechanism to change the precompiled baud rate of the serial stream at runtime of a BASIC program.
 Default in the interpreter code is 9600 baud.
 This can be changed at compile time by changing serial_baudrate in the code.

 A line end is LF, which means ASCII 10.
 This is UNIX style end of line.
 DOS and other systems usually send CR LF which is 13 10 in decimal ASCII.
 If you use a terminal program to interact with BASIC, "only LF", should be configured in the settings.
-Currently channel 1 cannot be reconfigured to use LF CF. Channel 4, the secondary serial stream, can use CR LF.
+Currently stream 1 cannot be reconfigured to use LF CR.
+Stream 4, the secondary serial stream, can use CR LF.
 This is mostly relevant for input.

 ### Display and keyboard drivers

-Keyboard and display are accessed through channel 2.
+Keyboard and display are accessed through stream 2.
 Only one device can be present, i.e. one keyboard and one display.
 Multidisplay or multikeyboard systems are not supported.
-Channel 3 is reserved for these usecases but currently not implemented.
+Stream 3 is reserved for these usecases but currently not implemented.

 BASIC currently supports either PS2 keyboards and the keypad of the LCDSHIELD as input device.
 For PS2 keyboards on standard Arduino systems the patches PS2keyboard library should be downloaded from my repo for optimal functionality.
 It implements keyboard.peek() which has a few advantages.